 They push annuities and whole insurance products

 It happens all the time: a client meets with an advisor and they seem to circle back to whole life insurance again and again, despite the client’s initial inclination not to buy it.
-This could be a sign that the advisor receives a commission from the sale of the product, and are not acting in a fiduciary capacity.
-Our advice: ask the advisor point blank if they receive any compensation if you buy that product.
+This could be a sign that the advisor receives a commission from the sale of the product, and is not acting in a fiduciary capacity.
+Our advice: ask the advisor point-blank if they receive any compensation if you buy that product.
 By definition, if they get a commission from any sale of the product, the advisor’s incentives are not aligned with yours.
 It means that their end goal is not necessarily to recommend the products that are best for your specific situation, but rather the products that pay the most.
 Read here for more on typical financial advisor fees & costs.